Common College Issues And What Parents Can Do To Help

 - Abuse of alcohol and/or drugs.
 Research suggests that the abuse of substances plays a role in the majority of completed suicides, especially drugs that act as depressants (e.g., alcohol).

 - Withdrawal from people and previously enjoyed activities.
-Depressed and suicidal students often isolate themselves, even from their friends and family.
+Students struggling with mental health issues and/or suicide often isolate themselves, even from their friends and family.
 Even when they are in the middle of a group of friends, they may feel psychologically isolated and alone.
-Activities they used to enjoy no longer excite them, since the world of a suicidal student tends to get more and more limited, more and more constricted.
+Activities they used to enjoy no longer excite them.
+As a result, their world may become more and more limited and confined.

 - Changes in eating patterns (e.g., loss of or increased appetite) and/or sleeping habits (e.g., insomnia or oversleeping).
 Changes in both eating and sleeping patterns are associated with mental health problems like depression and anxiety disorders that increase the risk of suicide.

 - Changes in personality (e.g., more noticeably sad, irritable, anxious, indecisive, apathetic, etc.).
 A sudden change in personality or dramatic mood swings in which a student becomes sullen, withdrawn, or angry without apparent reason may suggest that personal problems are overwhelming the person's coping abilities, with suicide seen as an option to end the distress.
 Also of note, is a shift from being very down and isolated to the “life of the party.”
 This may reflect the person’s sense that their pain (physical, emotional, mental) will be ending soon, as they have made the decision to attempt suicide.

 - Has experienced the loss of a close family member or friend to suicide.
 Research suggests that suicidal behavior is much higher among people who have first degree relatives or close friends who have taken their own life through suicide.